clio-lang/clio/readme.md

 ## Documentation

 You can visit [docs.clio-lang.org](http://docs.clio-lang.org) for a short tutorial, introduction and documentation.
 This documentation is a work in progress and your contributions are highly appreciated.

-## Features and Work in Progress

-- Pure
-- Noise-free
-- Lazy evaluation
-- Lazy data types
-- Asynchronous by default
-- Functional programming paradigm
-- Pipes and flows
-- Functions are micro-services
-- Network-based foreign function interface
-- Tensor/array indexing and programming
-- Cloud/decentralized/distributed modules and functions
-- Event-based flow control

-For a list of what's done and what's planned you can check [our open enhancement issues](https://github.com/clio-lang/clio/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

-## Project Goals

-- Encourage writing clean code
-- Encourage writing interconnected micro-functionalities instead of big whole programs
-- Make it easier to write decentralized and distributed code
-- Take advantage of multi-core CPUs and multiple CPUs by default
-- It should be easy to port existing code, and it should be easy to port Clio code to different platforms
-- Avoid spaghetti code and callback hell

 ## Contributing